 - are a healthcare worker who’s had a needlestick injury

-- have tattoos or body piercings done in nonregulated settings
+- have tattoos or body piercings done in unclean settings (with unsterilized instruments)

 - have had a sexual partner with hepatitis C, now or in the past (A recent study shows that it’s rare to get hepatitis C this way.)